Jonksar/face_alignement_challenge/README.md

 # Face alignment challenge

-## There is a grand prize of 500€ for the first place!
+## There is a grand prize of 500€ for the first place and additional smaller prizes for others!

 ## Goal
 > *The goal of the challenge is to make a good-looking montage of images from videos from a database of celebrity videos to match an unknown target video!
 We will also look through best scoring videos and add points for creativity!*